top of page

 Screenshot_20220417-235544.png

 Lateral Stiffness: Modules of elasticity.... stress divided by strain.... and other engineering terms of endearment are the kind of things most of us just don't want to try to wrap our minds around when we go about exchanging the complexities of life for the simplicity of rolling through nature on two wheels.
 But, inevitably, one of the first questions I often get from customers asking about a Berd wheel is, "won't they have more side flex in turns?"
-Given the limp nature of the unlaced spoke, it's certainly an understandable projection that most people cast onto this system at first glance, but a wheel's lateral stiffness is almost entirely dictated by the strength of the spokes in pulled tension, the specified amount of tension they are set at, and by the bracing angle between the hub flange and the rim's nipple bed -- followed then by the width and lateral rigidity of the rim itself.
+Given the limp nature of the unlaced spoke, it's certainly understandable that people might project that idea onto this system at first glance, but a wheel's lateral stiffness is almost entirely dictated by the strength of the spokes in their pulled tension, the specified amount of tension they are set at, and by the bracing angle between the hub flange and the rim's nipple bed -- followed then by the width and lateral rigidity of the rim itself.

 Screenshot_20220407-135505.png